jadebc/okR/README.md

 5. The total score is posted to OkPy.

 ### Manual Grading
 In addition to autograding code, you may also want to give a composition score for code style, or be able to grade short answer questions or give full credit for "effort" submissions.
+This video outlines the [steps](https://youtu.be/l4BYBZD16uA).

 1. Click into the assignment and click "Assign Grading".